ibm-cloud-docs/account/iam-users_roles.md

 * Custom roles

 An account owner or a user assigned the Administrator role on the Role management service can create custom roles for a service on the IAM Roles page.

+You can review the available roles and associated actions for a particular service by going to the [Roles](cloud.ibm.com/iam/roles) page, and selecting the service that you want to learn more about.
+This is the same page where you can create a custom role in the console.
+{: note}

 ### Platform management roles
 {: #platformroles}